 c.
 Accessory Ground-Mounted Solar Photovoltaic Facilities installed above one or more parking spaces, pursuant to Section 5.8.

 d.
 Shared buildings for accessory uses related to the Multi-family housing, including administration, maintenance facilities, shared storage, and shared community spaces.
-The gross floor area of all common buildings may not exceed 20% of the gross floor area of multi-family housing in the development project.
+The gross floor area of all newly constructed common buildings may not exceed 20% of the gross floor area of multi-family housing in the development project.

 e.
 Signs, in compliance with Sections 3.2.1.9 and 4.2.2.